grab/engineering-blog/_posts/2021-02-05-customer-support-workforce-routing.md

 With the third-party solution being a generic service provider, customisations often required long lead times as not all product requests from Grab were well received by the mass market.
 Building this in-house meant Grab had full controls over the design and configuration over routing.
 Here are a few sample use cases that were addressed by customisation:

 *   **Bulk configuration changes** - Previously, it was challenging to assign the same configuration to multiple agents.
 So, we introduced another layer of grouping for agents that share the same configuration.
 For example, which queues the agents receive chats from and what the proficiency and max concurrency should be.
-*   **Resource Constraints** - To avoid overwhelming resources with unlimited chats and maintaining reasonable wait times for our customers, we introduced a dynamic queue limit on the number of chat requests enqueued.
+*   **Resource Constraints** - To avoid overwhelming resources with unlimited chats and maintaining reasonable wait times for our consumers, we introduced a dynamic queue limit on the number of chat requests enqueued.
 This limit was based on factors like the number of incoming chats and the agent performance over the last hour.
 *   **Remote Work Challenges** - With the pandemic situation and more of our agents working remotely, network issues were common.
 So we released an enhancement on the routing system to reroute chats handled by unavailable agents (due to disconnection for an extended period) to another available agent.
-The seamless experience helped increase customer satisfaction.
+The seamless experience helped increase consumer satisfaction.

 ### Reporting and Analytics